The cost of installing a complete fire and carbon monoxide alarm system ranges up to $950 with wiring.

 Of course, the number of rooms in your home, the quality of the equipment, and the type of units (ionization versus photoelectric) can impact the project’s price.

-Low-income families, senior citizens, and the hearing impaired might find this sum challenging to afford – especially when the systems need replacement every ten years.
+Low-income families, senior citizens, and the hearing impaired might find this sum challenging – especially when the systems need replacement every ten years.

 Fortunately, you might be able to get free smoke and CO detectors in 2023 if you know where to look and how to use creative approaches to solve your problem.